 Electricians go through rigorous training.
 They have to know every aspect of their job, from safety to completion.
 Because electricity is such a vital part of modern-day society, it is taken for granted.
 But when something happens and the power goes out, a professional is called in to repair it.
 Here are some interesting and lesser-known facts about electricians and why they are such respected professionals.

 - Electricians need to be in good shape, both physically and mentally.
-They need to have physical stamina in order to complete jobs that are in less-than opportune conditions.
+They need to have physical stamina in order to complete jobs that are in less-than favorable conditions.
 And, they need thinking skills to face tasks in the best and most efficient ways possible, while remaining safe.

 - Since technology is constantly one step ahead and moving at a rapid pace, electricians are perpetual students.
 To stay in touch with the growth and understand how all the new processes work, electricians have to take a lot of continuing education courses.